 Home players completely dominated the Tournament Players' Championship after the first two days' play at the Colonial Course at Fort Worth, Texas.

-Home players completely dominated the Tournament Players' Championship after the first two days' play at the Colonial Course at Fort Worth, Texas.
+Background: Home players completely dominated the Tournament Players' Championship after the first two days' play at the Colonial Course at Fort Worth, Texas.
 American Al Geiberger leads a long lire of fellow countrymen with a six under per 134.
 Geiberger, who won the tournament of champions, has had a marvellous run of success in the last couple of years.

 Bob Dickson is second, two shots behind but tied with him and coming up at pace is Dave Stockton who fired eight birdies in a devastating 64.